 To take advantage of the many relevant courses offered by USC and the graduate program, students may take more than 25 units of coursework.
-Student are urged to discuss course plans with their mentor and can consult the members of their Guidance Committee about coursework that will enhance progress towards completion of the degree.
+Students are urged to discuss course plans with their mentor and can consult the members of their Guidance Committee about coursework that will enhance progress towards completion of the degree.

-Specific Course Requirements (25 units)
+NGP Curriculum Requirements (25 units)

+1. Advanced Neurosciences: NSCI 524 and 525 (8 units total)

-- 1. Advanced Neurosciences (NSCI 524/525), (8-units) - These required neuroscience core courses, taken during the first year, offer an advanced overview of brain research, from molecular biology to cognitive neuroscience.
+These required neuroscience core courses, taken during the first year, offer an advanced overview of brain research, from molecular biology to cognitive neuroscience.
 The courses are purposefully broad, intending to provide students from different disciplines the basic language to approach all of brain research.
-The goal is to provide students with the tools to be able to read and critique any article published in the Journal of Neuroscience, the official journal of the North American Society for Neuroscience. - 2.
-Quantitative and Computational Course One 4-unit course (or two 2-unit courses)
+The goal is to provide students with the tools to read and critique any article published in the Journal of Neuroscience, the official journal of the North American Society for Neuroscience.